Ed Temple

 Temple is a member of nine different Halls of Fame, including the United States Olympic Hall of Fame, the National Track and Field Hall of Fame, the Tennessee Sports Hall of Fame, and the Pennsylvania Sports Hall of Fame.
 On August 28, 2015, a statue to memorialize Temple was unveiled along a greenway near the right field entrance to First Horizon Park, a Minor League Baseball stadium in Nashville.
 In 2014, Temple was honoured by becoming the first USA Track & Field Legend Coach.

+Temple is portrayed by Jason Bernard in the 1977 film, Wilma (also known as The Story of Wilma Rudolph), produced by Bud Greenspan, a made-for-television docudrama adaptation of her autobiography starring Shirley Jo Finney as Rudolph and costarring Cicely Tyson, Jason Bernard, and Denzel Washington in one of his first roles.

 Temple died on September 22, 2016, following an illness, two days after his 89th birthday.